The Ojibwe words Waaban Aki mean dawn land in English.

 Eventually, Tara's interests broadened beyond the prehistoric study of New England peoples, stone tools and pottery to include involvement with living Native American communities and individuals.
 While continuing her archaeological field research, Tara has acted as a Board of Director for NativeWeb, Inc., a 501-c3 non-profit organization providing resources for Indigenous peoples around the globe.
 Tara also does graphic design and Internet publishing, including development and hosting of a website for the Nipmuc Indian Association of Connecticut, N.I.A.C., Inc. (a non-profit membership organization based in Thompson, CT).

 Tara has also lead educational workshops for the CT State Museum of Natural History, National Audubon Center, N.I.A.C. as well as other local Native organizations and educational groups.
 Tara authors and develops the educational web site Native American Technology and Art, which emphasizes the Eastern Woodlands and includes hundreds of pages of researched history & technical instruction for Native American craftwork.

 Many of the items shown here on this website are custom made at the time you order.
 Please plan ahead and allow two to six weeks to complete most orders.
 In 2016 Tara was diagnosed with Ehlers Danlos Syndrome, a hereditary condition involving defective collegen, that affects the tendons, ligaments, and other connective tissues of the body.
-While Tara remains optimistic and continues to work full time, she often struggles physically, and as a result some projects may take longer to complete.
+In 2018 it became too difficult to work full time and keep up with orders from Waaban Aki Crafting.
+As a result of this physical struggle, Tara can no longer accept new customers.

 Waaban Aki Crafting is the sole manufacturer of these affordable simulated wampum beads.
 Tara's individually hand-made acrylic beads actually look like Native-made wampum beads of the 1600's.
 Tara started making the beads herself after many frustrating attempts to reproduce woven wampum belts for local Natives using the other types of imitation glass or shell wampum beads available today.
 Tara also makes wampum belts, bands, bracelets, bandoliers & bias weave collars in traditional and custom designs.
 Patience and quality are part of every hand-crafted piece.